Menopause simplified – is HRT a good option for me?

 Health and Wellbeing - Hampshire and Isle of Wight menopause page.
 A good source of reliable information on many aspects of health and wellbeing including menopause.
 You can access one on one support from a menopause advisor, join a virtual menopause support group as well as have access to a variety of exercise videos and live classes.

-The British Menopause Society (BMS) is also a good source of reliable information.
-BMS tools for clinicians has a useful range of resources that summarise the NICE Guideline, provide guidance on HRT prescribing and other treatment options, and to clarify some of the most common myths and misconceptions of menopause.
+The British Menopause Society (BMS) educates and informs healthcare professionals on menopause and post reproductive health.
+BMS tools for clinicians has a useful range of resources that summarise the NICE Guideline, provide guidance on HRT prescribing and other treatment options.

 Menopause Matters website has wealth of information on menopause, including information on natural alternatives to HRT.